thomas-rooty/scripts/README.md

 		Install-Module -Name AzureAD

-This script will export all the members of all the groups that starts with the user input to a CSV file.
+This script will export all the members of all the groups that starts with the user input to a CSV file stored in C:\Temp.
 The CSV file will contain the following columns:

 * DisplayName
 * GroupName